MarekJanu/back-end_project/README.md

 - There should be two files created: .env.test and .env.development.
 Each of the files should contain PGDATABASE=<database_name_here>, please see the /db/setup.sql file for the correct names.

-- Run setup-dbs script to setup the databases (test and development).
+- Run setup-dbs script to setup (npm run setup-dbs) the databases (test and development).

-- Run seed script to seed the databases with data.
+- Run seed script (npm run seed) to seed the databases with data.

-Use npm test to sun tests for both: utils and
+Use npm test to run tests for both: utils (smaller helper functions) and integration (end to end) testing.

-In order to use the serwer please create and set the .env.development and .env.test files in which you will have to assign the name of the database to a Enviroment Variable.
+In order to use the serwer please create and set the .env.development and .env.test files in which you will have to assign the name of the database to a Enviroment Variable (PGDATABASE=<database_name_here>)

 To get familiar with the dotenv module please check the following link: https://www.npmjs.com/package/dotenv

 You can interact with 2 databases: development and test.
 In order to do that please set the development PGDATABASE to nc_news (PGDATABASE=nc_news) and the test PGDATABASE to nc_news_test (PGDATABASE=nc_news_test).

-Please take a look at the avaliable scripts in the package.json file.
-First, you will have to run setup-db script (npm setup-dbs).
-Then, you can use seed script (npm run seed) in order to seed the database with some initial tables and data.

-There are also tests avaliable for this server.
-Please note that while testing the database uses the test data instead of development data.